 - Lock the lid back on and set to manual high pressure for 25 minutes.
 Make sure vent is set to “sealing.”
 Allow 15-20 minutes of natural pressure release, and then carefully release the rest of the pressure manually.

 - Remove lid, stir the pot, turn back to saute to let the cooking liquid reduce for 10-15 minutes, stirring occasionally so the beans don’t stick.

 - While the liquid is reducing, brown the ground beef in a skillet until no pink remains.
 Drain off fat and add to the beans.

 - Serve as is as a soup or side or pour over rice.
 Garnish with more chopped cilantro, diced onion, salsa, sour cream–pretty much whatever sounds good to you!

 - Refrigerate leftovers up to a week or freeze in batches for 3-4 months.

 And there you have it, friends.
-Enjoy the pinto beans, and I really hope you enjoy them as much as we are!
+I really hope you enjoy them as much as we do!